 Gov. Dewey Bartlett

 The second Republican governor of Oklahoma was the late Dewey Bartlett, a native of Marietta, Ohio.
-He was first elected to the state senate in 1962 and reelected in 1964.
-He served as governor from January 9, 1967 to January 11, 1971, and was elected to the U.S. Senate in 1972.
+He was first elected to the state Senate in 1962 and reelected in 1964.
+He served as governor from Jan.
+9, 1967, to Jan.
+11, 1971, and was elected to the U.S. Senate in 1972.

 Gov. Bartlett was instrumental in the creation of Oklahoma’s vo-tech system.
 His commitment to improve the quality of life through the creation of jobs was evident in his efforts to link vo-tech education and economic development in the state of Oklahoma.
 He also supported the creation of a state board for vocational education, independent of the Education Department’s state board.

-Upon graduation from Princeton University, Bartlett served in the United States Marine Corps.
+Upon graduation from Princeton University, Bartlett served in the U.S. Marine Corps.
 His expertise as a combat dive bomber pilot in World War II earned him the Air Medal.

 Gov. Bartlett was inducted to the CareerTech Hall of Fame in 1990.